 These buttons are similar to the action buttons on a traditional controller and provide quick, convenient action for combo moves or single button presses.

-At the top of the panel, along the edge, the Fight Stick has a single row of buttons that are for non-essential functions and other settings, as well as some switches.
-The following buttons are located on the panel:
+At the top of the panel, along the edge, the Fight Stick has a single row of buttons for non-essential functions, other settings, and some switches.
+In addition, the following buttons are located on the panel:

 - Turbo On/Off Switch – for the Turbo function, which helps reduce fatigue by adding rapid fires to each action button (a single button press registers ten rapid fires).

 - Stick Control Format Switch – for switching between different configurations of the buttons.
-You can configure the stick to correspond to the D-pad of a controller.
+For example, you can configure the stick to correspond to a controller’s D-pad.
 Otherwise, you can choose the configuration of one of the two analog sticks.

 - Home button – for easy access to the game’s home screen.